-Building upon PSY-701, this course explores child development and mental health unique to the latency age (children 6 to 10 years).
-While the etiology of pathology in this age group can often be traced to early childhood and traumatic events, this course examines pathology unique to the latency age.
+Building upon PSY-701, this course explores child development and mental health unique to the latency age (children between 6 to 10 years).
+While the etiology of pathology in this age group can often be traced to early childhood and traumatic events, this course explores pathology unique to the latency-age.
 Students recognize and explore symptoms that interfere with a child's psychological well-being.
-Students identify comprehensive assessments and diagnostics from a mainstream, psychodynamic, and trauma-focused vantage point.
-Students integrate neurobiologically-informed and trauma-focused intervention strategies into psychodynamic treatment considerations.
+Students identify comprehensive assessments and diagnostics from a mainstream, psychodynamic, and trauma-informed perspective.
+Students integrate neurobiological, trauma-informed, culturally competent intervention strategies into psychodynamic treatment considerations.